Ford Mustang (fourth generation): Mustang (1994–1998)

-The base Mustang featured Ford's 3.8 L OHV Essex V6 mated to a standard 5-speed manual transmission or an optional AODE 4-speed automatic transmission.
-The V6 produced 145 hp at 4000 rpm and 215 lb.ft of torque at 2500 rpm.
-For 1996, the base V6 gained five horsepower with a new power train control module (PCM), the EEC-V. The AODE transmission was replaced with the 4R70W 4-speed automatic transmission for 1996.
+The base Mustang featured Ford's 3.8 L OHV Essex V6 mated to a standard five-speed manual transmission or an optional AODE four-speed automatic transmission.
+The V6 produced 145 hp at 4,000 rpm and 215 lb.ft of torque at 2,500 rpm.
+For 1996, the base V6 engine gained five horsepower with a new power train control module (PCM), the EEC-V. The AODE transmission was replaced with the 4R70W four-speed automatic transmission.

-Ford allocated $700 million to improve the Fox platform for the 1994 Mustang.
+Ford allocated US$700 million to improve the Fox platform for the 1994 Mustang.
 Efforts were made to improve the car's handling as well as noise, vibration, and harshness (NVH) conditions over the previous generation Mustang.
 The Mustang's front suspension makes use of MacPherson struts with longer lower control arms, new spindles, anti-roll bars, and other enhancements over 1993 and older Mustangs.
-In the rear, a four-bar link solid axle is used.
+At the rear, a four-bar link solid axle was used.
 The 1994 Mustang's standard rear axle ratio was 2.73:1, though this was later changed to 3.27:1.
-All Mustangs received standard four-wheel disc brakes, though anti-lock brakes (ABS) were optional.
+All Mustangs received four-wheel disc brakes as standard, though anti-lock brakes (ABS) were optional.

 Along with its new exterior, the 1994 Mustang received new interior styling.
-The Mustang's cabin featured a "dual-cockpit" layout that was adorned with contours and sweeping curves, similarly to other Fords of the time such as the Thunderbird.
+The Mustang's cabin featured a "dual-cockpit" layout that was adorned with contours and sweeping curves, similar to other Fords of the time such as the Thunderbird.
 The 1994 Mustang offered many options, some of which later became standard equipment.
 The preferred equipment package came with power windows, mirrors, and door locks, remote keyless entry, air conditioning, cruise control, and a trunk cargo net.
-Also available was Ford's Mach 460, 230-watt multi-speaker sound system with CD player.
-All 1994 Mustangs received standard three-point seat belts and dual front airbags.
-Also, the taillight design for 1996 changed from three horizontal strips to three vertical sections more in line with classic Mustang tradition.
-Production of this Mustang ran until October 1998.
+Also available was Ford's Mach 460, 230-Watt multi-speaker sound system with CD player.
+All 1994 Mustangs had three-point seat belts and dual front airbags as standard.
+The taillight design for 1996 changed from three horizontal strips to three vertical sections more in line with classic Mustang tradition.
+Production of this iteration ran until October 1998.